How to Build a Brick Wall

 Step 3 - Mix the Mortar

 You need two mortarboards that are 2-feet square.
 Mix the mortar in a wheelbarrow by hand.
 Make this task easier by mixing the mortar in two separate batches.
-Put mortar on the mortar boards placing these near where you will be working so they are in easy reach.
+Put mortar on the mortarboards place these near to where you will be working so they are within easy reach.

 Step 4 - Place the Bricks

-Place piles of bricks along the line where the wall will be built so you have easier access as the project proceeds.
+Place piles of bricks along the line where the wall will be built so you have easier access and your bricks are at hand as the project proceeds.

 Step 5 - Use the Mortar

-Place a layer of mortar along the base where the wall will go.
-Work the mortar bed in an up-and-down pattern to allow it to move once bricks are laid on it.
+Place a layer of mortar along the base where the wall will go, and work on the mortar bed in an up-and-down pattern to allow it to move once bricks are laid on it.

 Step 6 - Lay the First Layer